-- the student will be provided notice that he/she is believed to have committed behavior in violation of University rules;
+- The student will be provided notice that he/she is believed to have committed behavior in violation of University rules.

-- the student will be given an opportunity to present information on his/her behalf.
+- The student will be given an opportunity to present information on his/her behalf.

-- the student will be told if you wish to permanently remove them from class
+- The student will be told if you wish to permanently remove them from class.

 Is the student allowed to stay in class while the case is under investigation?

 YES.
-The student may stay in class pending a hearing if the faculty member determines that the student's presence in the class does not interfere with the instructor's ability to teach the class or the ability of other class members to learn.
+The student may stay in class pending a meeting if the faculty member determines that the student's presence in the class does not interfere with the instructor's ability to teach the class or the ability of other class members to learn.

 Can I permanently remove a student from class?

 You are authorized to TEMPORARILY remove a student from class.
 For example, a student has disregarded your cell phone policy.
 You can ask the student to leave class and return the following class period.
 It is best to discuss the removal with the student and explain the basis for the temporary removal.
-If you wish to remove them PERMANENTLY, you must make a referral through our office and indicate that you want the student permanently removed.
+If you wish to remove them PERMANENTLY, you must make a referral through our office and indicate that you want the student permanently removed from your class.
 You must also clearly instruct the student to NOT RETURN to class until the case is resolved through the Office of Student Conduct.